Adaptive Parameterization of Deep Learning Models for Federated Learning: Experiments

-As stated in the related work (Section \ref{sec:relwork}), batch normalization under non-IID data distributions may introduce instability during the training phase~\cite{DirichletFLSilo, fedbn}.
+\textbf{Instabilities during training} were seen in a few cases.
+Batch normalization under non-IID data distributions may introduce instability during the training phase~\cite{DirichletFLSilo, fedbn}.
 Batch normalization standardizes inputs to each layer and records statistics of the data distribution the layer observes.
 Since we divide the data on clients based on heterogeneous distributions, each client has different statistics.
 The averaging step of FL algorithms leads to batch normalization layers that may not represent the local data distributions during training nor the global test set completely.
 It was proposed in~\cite{fedbn} to keep the running mean and variance of the batch normalization layers local for each client.
-However, this results in local personalized models for each client, and no global model.
-When we distribute the data based on quantity-based label imbalance, the lower amount of classes each client has, the more unstable the training becomes.
+This might be beneficial for further research when handling certain non-IID cases.
+When distributing the data based on quantity-based label imbalance, the stability of the training depends on the amount of classes of each client.
 For $M=1$, we see almost no progress in the training of either Adapters or the full model.
-Previous work observed unstable training when distributing based on the quantity-based label imbalance with a low number of classes $M$ even without batch normalization. \cite{DirichletFLSilo}

-This instability is not as evident when using the distribution-based label imbalance based on Dirichlet.
-It also seems to vary based on the data used.
-Figure \ref{fig:ClassCifar10Fedp} shows the training with and without Adapters using FedProx with $M = 1$, $2$ and $3$.
-It shows how the test performance is increased during training of models, where each client has a higher number of classes $M$ per client.
+Previous work observed unstable training when distributing based on the quantity-based label imbalance with a low number of classes $M$ even without batch normalization~\cite{DirichletFLSilo}.
+This instability was even more pronounced with a higher LR, and therefore we lowered the LR for quantity-based label imbalance experiments.
+Figure \ref{fig:ClassCifar10Fedp} shows the training under label-based label imbalance with and without Adapters using FedProx with $M = 1$, $2$ and $3$ with LR of $0.01$.
 For $M = 1$, the model is barely able to learn anything.
-For $M = 2$ the model starts to learn, but has worse performance and stabillity than $M = 3$.
-We lower the learning rate and see the instabillity reduces accordingly, this is illustrated on Figure \ref{fig:lrInstabillity}.
-We therefore use a starting learning rate of $0.01$ on the experiments with quantity-based label imbalances.
+For $M = 2$ the model starts to learn, but has worse performance and stability than $M = 3$.